|What Is A Will?||Is A Life Insurance Program A Substitute For A Will?

 IF YOU NEED A LAWYER

-If you need a lawyer and don't know how to find one, many areas in Florida have lawyer referral services listed under "attorneys" or "attorney referral service" in the yellow pages of the telephone book or online.
+If you need a lawyer and don't know how to find one, many areas in Florida have lawyer referral services listed under "attorneys" or "attorney referral service" in the telephone book or online.
 This service will give you an appointment with a lawyer for a nominal fee.

 If there is no lawyer referral service in your city, the statewide Florida Bar service can locate a lawyer for you.
 You can call toll-free at 1-800-342-8011.
 The statewide service, which operates only in cities where there is no Bar-sponsored local program, will refer you to an attorney for a small fee.
 You may also want to contact your local bar association's lawyer referral service or your local legal aid services organization.